jameshiew/geometric-prefix-sketch-gpt-5/IMPLEMENTATION.md

   before recursing into the remainder.
 - Children are cloned only when truly unique; otherwise we recurse into the shared node after rescaling the boundary accumulator.
-- Per-node heavy hitters are merged via `MisraGries::merge_from`, keeping the HH summaries deterministic and order-invariant.
+- Per-node heavy hitters reuse the same sum-then-truncate compactor merge, keeping the HH summaries deterministic and order-invariant.

 This keeps merge cost linear in the number of realized prefixes, guarantees the resulting trie stays compressed/canonical, and aligns with DESIGN.md’s “merge by